Happiness Is (Ray Conniff album)

-Happiness Is is a 1966 LP by Ray Conniff.
+Happiness Is is a 1966 LP by The Ray Conniff Orchestra and Chorus.

+Overview

 The title track, and single, "Happiness Is" is a song written by Paul Parnes and Paul Evans, a modified version of the song was later used for four years as an advertising jingle for Kent cigarettes.

+The album peaked at No. 80 on the Billboard Top LPs, and stayed on the chart for 9 weeks.